■ Primer · §11Chapter · Mechanics

 Weapons & Gear

-Every weapon has a range class — the zones it can attack from.
+Every weapon has a default zone — the range it naturally fights at.
+Tags can change it.

 ThrownEngaged or NearThrowing knives, grenades